SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Playground literals in plain text outside of Xcode are represented using a special literal syntax.

-..
-For more information, see Xcode Help.
-    (Waiting on docs to land in Xcode Help before adding link.)
+For information on using playground literals in Xcode, see `Xcode Help <https://help.apple.com/xcode/>`_ > Use playgrounds > Add a literal.

 .. langref-grammar